jagi/meteor-astronomy/README.md

 alert(post.title); // Call field getter.
 ```

-But you can also call setter and getter function directly.
+But you can also call the setter and getter functions directly.

 ```js
 post.set('title', 'New title');
 alert(post.get('title'));
 ```

-Setter and getter functions are more powerful.
-They can take many different arguments and return different data.
+The setter and getter functions are more powerful.
+They can take many different arguments and return a different data.
 Let's examine them.

 In the example below, we set multiple fields at once.